Go To Top

 Whole life insurance is a type of permanent life insurance.
 With most whole life insurance plans, your premiums remain the same as long you keep the policy.

-It’s a strong selling point for some people looking for life insurance: you get one policy, and that’s all you need to buy for the rest of your life.
+It’s a strong selling point for some people looking for life insurance: You get one policy, and that’s all you need to buy for the rest of your life.
 Whole life plans have two distinct parts:

 • Cash value that grows over time and can be accessed while you're alive.